cartant/rxjs-marbles/README.md

 ## API

-The `rxjs-marbles` API is comprised to two functions:
+The `rxjs-marbles` API is comprised of two functions:

 * [configure](#configure)
 * [marbles](#marbles)